-For an initiated Act, a petition must contain the signatures of qualified electors in the amount of eight percent (8%) of the total number of votes cast for the office of governor in the last preceding general election.
-For a Constitutional Amendment, it is necessary for a petition to contain signatures of qualified electors in the amount of ten percent (10%) of the total number of votes cast for the office of governor in the last preceding general election.
+An initiated measure for a state law must contain the signatures of qualified electors in the amount of eight percent (8%) of the total number of votes cast for the office of governor in the last preceding general election.
+An initiated measure for a constitutional amendment must contain signatures of qualified electors in the amount of ten percent (10%) of the total number of votes cast for the office of governor in the last preceding general election.
 Initiated measures may only be voted upon in a general election.
-In order for the measure to be placed on the general election ballot, an initiative petition must be filed with the Secretary of State not less than four (4) months before the election and must be published at least thirty (30) calendar days before filing with Secretary of State.
+To be placed on the ballot in a general election, a statewide initiated measure must be filed with the Secretary of State not less than four (4) months before the election and must be published at least thirty (30) calendar days before filing with Secretary of State.